ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-29-setting-up-github-pages.md

 But for me the documentation is not very satisfying.
 Therefore, I will organize and supplement what I think is important information in this article.

+Let's start with some basics.
+Simply put, a website is a program running on a server.
+When a client accesses the website, the program on the server sends the web page data to the client.
+So, usually we need a server to start website construction.
+But the basis of the GitHub Pages service is to use GitHub's server as a server for our website.
+So the server problem is solved.

+After having the hardware, we also face the problem of software.
+We need a program that listens to network requests and delivers web page data when clients accesses the website.

 * [Jekyll](https://jekyllrb.com/)
 * [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/)